nuclear-multimessenger-astronomy/nmma/doc/installation.md

 $ conda install -c conda-forge pymultinest
 ```

+> [!WARNING]
-**NOTE**: In case an error comes up during an NMMA analysis of the form:
+> In case an error comes up during an NMMA analysis of the form:
 > ERROR:   Could not load MultiNest library "libmultinest.so"
 > ERROR:   You have to build it first,
 >ERROR:   and point the LD_LIBRARY_PATH environment variable to it!